420Communications/VPN/README.md

 1. before.rules

-  Near the top of the file (before the *filter line), add the following configuration block:
+  Near the top of the file (before the *filter line), add the following configuration block.
+Also the 2 commands after the filter block:

     *nat
     -A POSTROUTING -s 10.10.10.0/24 -o eth0 -m policy --pol ipsec --dir out -j ACCEPT